pellcorp/creality-wiki/docs/eddyng.md

     For `Mount` you must specify the mount option for the mount you have used, if you do not do this the printer will be incorrectly configured for your mount, and bed meshes, x and y limits and related config will be wrong.
 Please refer to [Mount Options](#mount-options) for supported mounts.

-    If you are using a non-supported mount you should skip the `--mount` option and adjust your configuration after installation before trying to perform a bed mesh or Screws Tilt Calculate!
+    If you are using a non-supported mount you should specify a mount option as close to your mount as possible and properly adjust your configuration after installation before trying to perform a bed mesh or Screws Tilt Calculate!

 ??? note "RPC failed; curl 18 transfer closed"